 If you take the opposite approach, in the middle of Highgate Hill you'll find the Whittington Stone statue.
 It commemorates the spot where Dick Whittington and his cat allegedly heard the Bow Bells chiming "turn again, Whittington, thrice Lord Mayor of London".

-As well as admiring Highgate's magnificent Georgian architecture, you can head to the Gatehouse to see where Dickens and Byron drank.
+As well as admiring Highgate's magnificent Georgian architecture, you can head to Upstairs at the Gatehouse to see where Dickens and Byron drank.

 Eat and drink in Highgate